darrenjw/blog/min-ppl2/src/main/tut/DraftPost.md

 ## An SMC-based monad

-The idea behind the approach to binding used in this filter is to mimic the "predict" step of a bootstrap [particle filter](https://en.wikipedia.org/wiki/Particle_filter).
+The idea behind the approach to binding used in this monad is to mimic the "predict" step of a bootstrap [particle filter](https://en.wikipedia.org/wiki/Particle_filter).
 Here, for each particle in the source distribution, exactly *one* particle is drawn from the required conditional distribution and paired with the source particle, preserving the source particle's original weight.
 So, in order to operationalise this, we will need a `draw` method adding into our probability monad.
 It will also simplify things to add a `flatMap` method to our `Particle` type constructor.

 To follow along, you can type `sbt console` from the `min-ppl2` directory of my blog repo, then paste blocks of code one at a time.
 ```tut:silent